Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better: Omitted Experiments

 \subsection{Omitted Experimental Results}

 \textbf{Classification Tasks.} We extend PT to classification tasks.
 We apply PT to the real-world IMAGENET-VAL dataset~\citep{Deng2009ImageNetAL} with several pre-trained models, a similar setting with~\citet{angelopoulos2020uncertainty}.
 To simulate model misspecification, a bias is introduced to the logits of several classes before the softmax operation.
 The magnitude of the bias is determined based on the scale of the outputs.
 The experimental results on classification tasks in Table~\ref{table:class} perform similarly to regression tasks.
-Specifically, PT-VCP attains valid coverage across different models~(Theorem~\ref{prop3.1 1-a}) while improving the length compared to VCP~(Corollary~\ref{thm:non-smooth-length}).
+Specifically, PT-RAPS attains valid coverage across different models~(Theorem~\ref{thm:coverage_guarantee_pt}) while reducing the set size compared to RAPS~(Theorem~\ref{thm:non-smooth-length}).

 \textbf{Conformalized Quantile Regression.} We deploy PT into other variants of conformal prediction.
 Specifically, we choose CQR as a baseline~\citep{romano2019conformalized}.
 CQR inherits the advantages of both conformal prediction and classical quantile regression.
 We use the same datasets and evaluation metrics as in Section~\ref{sec:length}.
 To mimic the model misspecification, we add bias directly to the lower and upper quantiles obtained by the quantile regression.
 The experimental results on the real-world CQR tasks are exhibited in Table~\ref{table:CQR}.
 It illustrates that \textit{PT achieves shorter interval length while maintaining valid coverage on CQR.}